GraphiteEditor/Graphite/node-graph/README.md

 ## Debugging

-Debugging inside your node can be done with the `log` macros, for example `info!("The opacity is {opacity_multiplier}");`
+Debugging inside your node can be done with the `log` macros, for example `info!("The opacity is {opacity_multiplier}");`.

+How should we debug

 ## Conclusion

-Defining some basic nodes to allow for a simple image editing workflow would be invaluable.
-Currently defining nodes is quite a laborious process however efforts at simplification are being discussed.
+Currently defining nodes is a very laborious and error prone process, spanning many files and concepts.
+It is necessary to simplify this if we want contributors to be able to write their own nodes.

 Any contributions you might have would be greatly appreciated.
 If any parts of this guide are outdated or difficult to understand, please feel free to ask for help in the Graphite Discord.
 We are very happy to answer any questions :)